bnl-sdcc/migrate-apf-docs/example_mkdocs/example4/docs/AutoPyFactoryDeployment.md

 Configuration files in 2.4.6 are deployed directly under directory <code>/etc/autopyfactory/</code>
 <p />
 2.4.6 respects the new nomenclature for files, directories and processes introduced in 2.4.0.
-For factories being migrated from 2.3.x to 2.4.6 it is, therefore, highly recommended to read first section <a href="AutoPyFactoryDeployment.html#5_4_upgrading_a_factory_from_2_3" class="twikiCurrentTopicLink twikiAnchorLink">upgrading a factory from 2.3</a>
+For factories being migrated from 2.3.x to 2.4.6 it is, therefore, highly recommended to read first section on upgrading a factory from 2.3</a>
 <p />
 <h2 class="twikinetRoundedAttachments"><span class="twikinetHeader"><a name="6_3_version_2_4_0"></a> 6.3  version 2.4.0 </span></h2>
 <p />